stantonium/fielddata-lite/README.md

  alter user routes with password ‘PasswordOfYourChoice’;
  alter role routes NOSUPERUSER NOCREATEDB NOCREATEROLE NOINHERIT LOGIN;
  ```
- - Enable the extansions in the database.
+ - Enable the extensions in the database.
  ```
  CREATE EXTENSION IF NOT EXISTS postgis;
  CREATE EXTENSION IF NOT EXISTS pgrouting;